zlyreed/ExoProjects/TTU data/README.md

-# Testing Data from SC:
+# Testing Data from the vendor:

 ## Experiment
 Block-laying task on the wobbling platform -- lifting a 35-lb cinder block (8 x 8 x 16 inches) from the production table (at the left side; at the tronchanterion height) to a simulated wall (at the right side)